Houseplant Light Requirement Calculator

 Now consider a peace lily.
 If you choose Medium Light and East, the calculator points you toward a gentle, bright setup that often works well.
 If you choose Medium Light and South, the calculator warns you to filter the light or move the plant a short distance from the window.
 In both cases, the tool is not just labeling windows as good or bad.
 It is helping you understand how to fine-tune the placement.

 Can I keep high-light plants in a north-facing room?
-Sometimes, but usually only if the room is unusually bright or you add a grow light.
-In many homes, north light is too weak for long-term compact growth in sun-loving plants.
+Usually only if the room is exceptionally bright or you supplement with a grow light.
+In most homes, a north-facing window is too soft for high-light plants to stay compact and vigorous for long.

 What is the difference between direct, indirect, and filtered light?
-Direct light means the sunbeam lands on the leaves.
-Bright indirect light means the room is bright but the plant is not sitting in the harsh beam.
-Filtered light means the light is softened by a sheer curtain, blinds, frosted glass, or outdoor foliage.
+Direct light lands on the leaves as a sunbeam.
+Bright indirect light keeps the room bright without putting the plant in the beam.
+Filtered light softens the beam with a curtain, blind, frosted glass, or foliage outdoors.

 It also assumes average residential windows without extreme tinting, unusual shading, or highly reflective surroundings.
 A large unobstructed window can deliver much more light than a small recessed one.
 Nearby buildings, balconies, trees, insect screens, and heavy curtains can all reduce intensity.
 Seasonal changes matter too.
 A spot that feels bright in summer may become much weaker in winter.